INTO-CPS-Association/DTaaS/docker/SERVER.md

 the `conf.server` file.

-Traefik routes are controlled by the `.env.server` file Authentication on these routes is controlled by the `conf.server` file.
+Traefik routes are controlled by the `.env.server` file Authorization on these routes is controlled by the `conf.server` file.
 If a route is not specified in `conf` file but an authorisation is requested by traefik for this unknown route, the default behavior of traefik forward-auth kicks in.
 This default behavior is to enable